LabyMod/labymod4-api-wiki/docs/pages/addon/activities/widgets.md

 ???+ warning "Important Note"

     Please keep in mind that we're explaining the Activity System in multiple steps.
-In this part of the page page, we will explain how to create Activities with Widets but without LSS.
+In this part of the page, we will explain how to create Activities with Widets but without LSS.
 This is for example purposes only, we highly recommend using Widgets and LSS in your Activities, as the system is not optimized for Widgets without LSS.
 It is possible but don't expect that your code will work forever, there is a high chance that the methods you use will be deprecated at any time.

 Looking back at the bare Activity example, we remove the `render` method overwrite, as we don't need that anymore because the ComponentWidget will render the text for us.
 Now we overwrite the `initialize` method.
 Keep in mind that the super call has to be at the head of the method body.
 The method will be called any time the window is resized, the activity is manually reloaded or when the Activity was opened.